pedrofaria/draught-log/README.md

     # ...
 ````

-## Development
+## Contribute

-Enter the project directory and run:
+* Clone this repository.

-`$ make dev`
+* Run `$ cd client && npm install && cd ..` to get all svelte dependencies.

-NPM will keep watching for changes in the ./client directory and building it automatically.
+* Run `$ make dev` to make NPM watch for changes in the ./client directory and building it automatically.

-Run draught-log in dev mode, so the server will serve the UI files from the ./client/public directory.
+* In a new terminal run draught-log in dev mode, so the server will serve the UI files from the ./client/public directory.

 `$ go run main.go -dev -config=/path/to/config/file.yml [-port=5000]`